PixelDiT: Pixel Diffusion Transformers for Image Generation: Introduction

 To address these challenges, we propose \model{}, a single-stage, fully transformer-based diffusion model that performs end-to-end training and sampling in pixel space while explicitly structuring pixel modeling. \model{} decouples image semantics from per-pixel learning with a dual-level architecture design: a patch-level DiT with an aggressive patch size that performs long-range attention on short patch token sequences to capture global layout and content, and a pixel-level DiT that performs dense, per-pixel token modeling to refine local texture details.
 We propose two key techniques to make this design effective: (i) a pixel-wise AdaLN modulation that conditions each pixel token using semantic tokens, aligning per-pixel updates with global context; and (ii) a pixel token compaction mechanism that compresses each pixel token before full attention and decompresses them back afterward, enabling per-pixel token modeling while keeping global attention efficient.
 The dual-level pathways, together with efficient pixel modeling via pixel-wise AdaLN and token compaction, yield high training efficiency and faster convergence while preserving fine details.

 Extensive experiments show that \model{} generates high-quality images when trained end-to-end on pixel space \emph{without any autoencoders}.
-On ImageNet $256\times256$, \model{} achieves an FID of 1.61, outperforming recent pixel-space models by a large margin.
+On ImageNet $256\times256$, \model{} achieves an FID of 1.61, significantly outperforming existing pixel-space models.
 We further demonstrate the \emph{scalability} of our architecture by extending \model{} to text-to-image generation.
-Using multi-modal DiT blocks in the patch-level pathway, we directly train \model{} at $1024^2$ resolution in pixel space.
-To our knowledge, this represents a significant breakthrough, as prior pixel-space models have struggled to scale effectively to such resolutions. \model{} can generate high-fidelity text-aligned 1K resolution images as shown in Figure~\ref{fig:teaser:a} and achieves competitive scores on standard benchmarks compared to state-of-the-art latent diffusion models.
+Using multi-modal DiT blocks in the patch-level pathway, we directly train \model{} at $1024^2$ resolution in pixel space. \model{} can generate high-fidelity text-aligned 1K resolution images as shown in Figure~\ref{fig:teaser:a} and achieves competitive scores on standard benchmarks compared to state-of-the-art latent diffusion models.
 Moreover, operating directly in pixel space enables \model{} to bypass VAE reconstruction artifacts, leading to significantly better content preservation for image editing tasks, as shown in Figure~\ref{fig:teaser:b}.

 We highlight our main \textbf{contributions} as follows: \begin{itemize} \item We propose \model{}, a single-stage, fully transformer-based pixel-space diffusion model that is trained end-to-end without a separate autoencoder. \item We demonstrate that efficient pixel modeling is the key factor to practical pixel-space diffusion and propose a dual-level DiT architecture that disentangles the learning of global semantics from pixel-level texture details. \item We introduce a pixel-wise AdaLN modulation mechanism and a pixel token compaction mechanism that jointly enable dense per-pixel token modeling. \item \model{} achieves high image quality in both class-conditioned image generation and text-to-image generation, significantly outperforming existing pixel-space generative models and approaching the state-of-the-art latent diffusion models. \end{itemize}